hozana/next-translate-routes/README.md

     3. [Wrap your `\_app` component with the `withTranslateRoutes` hoc](#3-wrap-you-_app-component-with-the-withtranslateroutes-hoc)
     4. [Use `next-translate-routes/link` instead of `next/link`](#4-use-next-translate-routeslink-instead-of-nextlink)
     5. [Use `next-translate-routes/router instead` of `next/router` for singleton router (default export)](#5-use-next-translate-routesrouter-instead-of-nextrouter-for-singleton-router-default-export)
+    6. [Use a middleware to redirect from urls prefixed by default locale]
   - [Advanced usage](#advanced-usage)
     - [Configuration](#configuration)
     - [Translate/untranslate urls](#translateuntranslate-urls)